top of page

 For many organisations, that reporting obligation has been the main focus.
 But reporting alone is no longer enough to satisfy boards, investors, procurement leaders, workers, civil society or regulators.

-Section: What is being proposed
+What is being proposed

-Australia’s reform discussion is now focused on strengthening the quality of business response, not simply increasing the number of statements filed.
+Australia's reform discussion is now focused on strengthening the quality of business response, not simply increasing the number of statements filed.
+That includes proposals around:

-• stronger compliance settings
+• Stronger compliance settings

-• clearer expectations for action
+• Clearer expectations for action

-• a more risk-based approach
+• A more risk-based approach

-• potential due diligence obligations
+• Potential due diligence obligations

-• mechanisms to identify products, services or industries that warrant heightened attention
+• Mechanisms to identify products, services or industries that warrant heightened attention

 The direction of travel is clear even where final law is not.

-Section: What organisations should do now
+What organisations should do now

 Organisations should use 2026 to close the gap between disclosure and action.

-• improving risk identification beyond generic sector descriptions
+Improving risk identification beyond generic sector descriptions

-• building evidence for decisions made by procurement and management
+Building evidence for decisions made by procurement and management

-• defining escalation thresholds for serious or repeated red flags
+Defining escalation thresholds for serious or repeated red flags

-• documenting what “reasonable and proportionate” action looks like in practice
+Documenting what "reasonable and proportionate" action looks like in practice

-• preparing governance structures that can support a more formal due diligence model
+Preparing governance structures that can support a more formal due diligence model

 Need a practical view of reform risk?